The rules for the competition are very straight-forward and designed to create impartial judging.

 Once the style is chosen then the other competitor will spin the wheel to choose a key (A, B, Bb, C, D, E, F, or G).

-The house band will set the tone with a twelve-bar intro in which the two competitors will both play rhythm, then the guitar player who won the first solo will solo for twelve bars while the other player provides rhythm guitar then they switch and the second guitar player solos for twelve bars while the first guitar player provides rhythm guitar.
+The house band will set the tone with a twelve-bar intro in which the two competitors will both play rhythm, then the guitar player who won the first solo will solo for twenty-four bars while the other player provides rhythm guitar then they switch and the second guitar player solos for twenty-four bars while the first guitar player provides rhythm guitar.

-Then they trade fours (Call & Response) for twenty-four bars each.
+Then they trade fours (Call & Response) for thirty-six bars each (with the exception of slow blues which is twenty-four bars each).

 The judges will base their decision on 1/3 showmanship, 1/3 technical skills, and 1/3 audience response.